hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 ## 📂 Dataset Description & Data Structure

 ### 📌 Data Source
-- Source: the dataset is obtained from Google Analytics public dataset
+- Source: The dataset originates from the Google Analytics public dataset and represents information from an eCommerce website.

 ### 📊 Data Structure & Relationships